dominodatalab/domino-data/docs/source/index.rst

 ..
-Domino Data Python SDK documentation master file, created by sphinx-quickstart on Thu Aug 26 10:10:16 2021.
+Domino Data SDK documentation master file, created by sphinx-quickstart on Thu Aug 26 10:10:16 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Getting Started
+Domino Data SDK
 ===============

 .. toctree::